 The simple example below describes how to connect your Twitter and Facebook accounts and automatically post your new Tweets (statuses) on your Facebook wall.

 Once logged in, you will be shown a Dashboard.
 To start the editor for creating scenarios, click the Create a new scenario link.

-Instead of the circle with question mark, you can now see the Twitter icon indicating that the module has been succesfully added.
+Instead of the circle with question mark, you can now see the Twitter icon indicating that the module has been successfully added.
 However, Integromat is not yet connected to your Twitter account.
 This is why, you need to create a connection.

 When you have added the module, a panel showing its setting is displayed.
 On the panel, click the Add button next to the Connection box.

-Next you will be asked to give the connection a name (you may have multiple connections to one service).
+Next, you will be asked to give the connection a name (you may have multiple connections to one service).
 You can accept the default connection name shown in the Connection name box or create your own.
 Next click the Create a connection button.

 Now Integromat will redirect you to the Twitter.com page where you need to grant Integromat permission to access your Twitter account.
 Click the Authorize app button.